alanryn/personal-site/tips/recommended-products.md

 layout: layouts/post.njk
 ---

+How to set your own recommended products for a particular product.

 - Create a new Product metafield of type `List of products` (Settings -> Metafields) .

 - Give the metafield a name like `recommended products`; a content type of `Product`, and choose `List of products`.
 Then the metafield can be referenced in your liquid code as `product.metafields.custom.recommended_products`